-Any interruptions or delays in the Group's service, whether as a result of third-party error, the Group's error, natural disasters or security breaches, whether accidental or willful, could harm the Group's relationships with borrowers and institutional funding partners and our reputation.
+Any interruptions or delays in the Group's service, whether as a result of third-party error, the Group's error, natural disasters or security breaches, whether accidental or willful, could harm the Group's relationships with users and business partners and our reputation.
 Additionally, in the event of damage or interruption, the Group's insurance policies may not adequately compensate the Group for any losses that it may incur.
 The Group also may not have sufficient capacity to recover all data and services in the event of an outage.
-These factors could prevent the Group from processing credit applications and other business operations, damage our brands and reputation, divert the Group's employees' attention, reduce the Group's revenue, subject the Group to liability and cause users to abandon the Group's products, any of which could adversely affect the Group's business, financial condition and results of operations.
+These factors could prevent the Group from maintaining business operations, damage our brands and reputation, divert the Group's employees' attention, reduce the Group's revenue, subject the Group to liability and cause users to abandon the Group's products, any of which could adversely affect the Group's business, financial condition and results of operations.